stefanthurnherr/family-dashboard/README.md

 * Start the docker container for the "signal-cli-rest-api": ```docker-compose -f docker-compose.yml up -d``` (uses the excellent Signal CLI REST API from [this github repo](https://github.com/bbernhard/signal-cli-rest-api/))
 * Register a phone number (i.e. your home phone number): https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/EXAMPLES.md
     * I used my home phone number and it took several attempts (incl. captcha) with timeouts/"wrong captcha" before I got the call with the confirmation code.
 So keep cool and try again :-)
+    * Use --data-binary "@data.txt" to specify request body data from textfile ./data.txt
 * Change the phone number in receive-messages.py (constant defined at the top)

 How to auto-start the docker containers above when the RPi (re-)boots: